 RTMP streams are limited by the number of viewers supported by the RTMP provider Facebook Live, Youtube Live, or IBM Cloud Video);

 - Facebook Live - Facebook supports only one language per stream.
-You can set up to three streams/session;
+You can set up to three streams/meeting;

 - Youtube Live - Youtube supports only one language per stream.
-You can set up to three streams/session;
+You can set up to three streams/meeting;

 - IBM Ustream - IBM supports multiple languages per stream (up to 5);

 - If you stream a foreign language, and the Interpreter stops interpreting, through RTMP we cannot automatically change the stream to the language spoken on Floor, as it happens on KUDO; (This means that if we stream a meeting in a specific language on YouTube using RTMP, when the interpreter stops publishing in that channel, the user watching the stream doesn't get the floor audio);

 NOTE: All the configured language channels should be active/broadcasting before the stream is started;